trsp400/gitsearch/README.md

 ## What is it?
-- GitSearch is an Mobile App where you can easily find any github user or repository.
-Just type the username or repo name!!
+- GitSearch is an Mobile App where you can easily find any github user and see his/her profile.
+Just type the username !!

 ## Steps to run it 😎